Tribal-class frigate: Shortcomings

-The costs for the Tribal Class ships escalated above the costs first envisaged and the original order of ships, (over twenty), was cancelled after the first seven ships had been completed.
+The costs for the Tribal Class ships escalated above the costs first envisaged, and the original order of ships (over twenty) was cancelled after the first seven ships had been completed.
 Only four would have been built if it had been possible to cancel the contractual commitments the Royal Navy had entered into for the supply of complex engines and machinery for eight frigates.
 The ships were rather small, at 360 ft, which reduced the options for later modernisation and were always going to be limited by their single-shaft propulsion.
-The class were still good warships in spite of being fitted with outdated guns, (they were described by some as 'guided flagpoles') if sometimes capable of 18 rounds per minute for the first two minutes, and proved the usefulness of the general purpose frigate concept and gas turbine propulsion, but the average unit costs of the Type 81s completed in 1963-64 was £500,000 more than the first eight Leanders and the final cost of over £5 million of the first Tribal, Ashanti, completed in 1961 was considered too high and hence limited the number actually built; the original intent was to build 23 Type 81s.
-This meant that further 1960s RN frigate development would be based on the more conservative steam-powered Type 12 (Whitby) class, subsequently modernised in the Type 12M (Rothesay) class and finalised in the excellent Type 12I (Leander)-class.
+The class were still good warships despite being fitted with outdated guns, (they were described by some as 'guided flagpoles') if sometimes capable of 18 rounds per minute for the first two minutes, and proved the usefulness of the general purpose frigate concept and gas turbine propulsion, but the average unit costs of the Type 81s completed in 1963-64 was £500,000 more than the first eight Leanders and the final cost of over £5 million of the first Tribal, Ashanti, completed in 1961 was considered too high and hence limited the number built; the original intent was to build 23 Type 81s.
+This meant that further 1960s RN frigate development would be based on the more conservative steam-powered Type 12 (Whitby) class, subsequently modernised in the Type 12M (Rothesay) class and finalised in the excellent Type 12I (Leander) class.
 The later Royal Navy Type 21 (Amazon) class "General Purpose Frigates" were originally envisaged for a similar gunboat role to the Tribal-class ships and to operate East of Suez.

 Service

-The class served throughout the 1960s and into the 1970s fulfilling their designed general purpose "colonial gunboat" role.
-When change in British foreign policy made this role redundant they found themselves being pressed into service in home waters in the Cod Wars of the 1970s.
-They were not particularly suited to these duties however, as they had a hull form optimised for the calm, shallow water of the Persian Gulf and with only a single shaft were unable to manoeuvre with the Icelandic patrol vessels at close quarters.
+The class served throughout the 1960s and into the 1970s, fulfilling their designed general purpose "colonial gunboat" role.
+When a change in British foreign policy made this role redundant, they found themselves being pressed into service in home waters in the Cod Wars of the 1970s.
+They were not particularly suited to these duties, however, as they had a hull form optimised for the calm, shallow water of the Persian Gulf and with only a single shaft were unable to manoeuvre with the Icelandic patrol vessels at close quarters.

-All were decommissioned from the Royal Navy during the mid-to-late 1970s with the manpower crisis also attributing to the rapid removal of the class from service.
-They were however given a brief reprieve by the Falklands War, with 3 mothballed Tribals (Gurkha, Tartar and Zulu) being reactivated to cover ships deployed to the South Atlantic or undergoing long-term repairs after the conflict.
+All were decommissioned from the Royal Navy during the mid-to-late 1970s, with the manpower crisis also contributing to the rapid removal of the class from service.
+They were, however given a brief reprieve by the Falklands War, with 3 mothballed Tribals (Gurkha, Tartar and Zulu) being reactivated to cover ships deployed to the South Atlantic or undergoing long-term repairs after the conflict.
 The remaining units were cannibalised for spare parts to enable the 3 ships to be refitted.
 These ships were sold in 1984 to Indonesia.